EngrEeshaKhan/CZII-CryoET-Object-Identification/README.md

 These volumes contain thousands of tightly packed protein complexes that need automated identification for biological and medical research.

 This project provides a complete machine-learning workflow for:
-- 3D tomogram preprocessing
+- 3D tomogram preprocessing.
-- Feature extraction
+- Feature extraction.
-- Multi-class model training
+- Multi-class model training.
-- Inference and predictions
+- Inference and predictions.
-- Clean reproducible research structure
+- Clean reproducible research structure.

 ---